 There are stages set up around the city with a wide variety of performances, and food stalls with festival foods.

-In 2022, the Nagoya Festival will be held on October 15. and 16. with some adjustments to the program due to COVID-19.
+In 2023, the Nagoya Festival will be held on October 21st and 22nd.
 For more details about the Nagoya Festival, read this article.

 Arimatsu Float Festival